Confused man looking at food in refrigerator because he doesn't know what foods to avoid with psoriasis

 It is possible consuming nightshade plants, including white potatoes, eggplant, and tomatoes may worsen your psoriasis symptoms.
 These vegetables contain a chemical component known to trigger inflammation in some people.

 There have not been any clinical studies linking psoriasis development or severity to nightshades.
-But some people with psoriasis have reported skin improvements once they stopped consuming these plants.
+However, some people with psoriasis have reported skin improvements once they stopped consuming these plants.

 Dairy